 Our corporate HES&S group monitors performance and provides regular updates on reporting and performance trends.
 Operational leaders identify, assess and manage GHG emissions and other aspects of climate change risk using ROMS.
 The ROMS executive steering team and owners of relevant ROMS elements are then accountable for driving performance improvement, including managing climate change risk.

 Strategy to Mitigate Our Risks

-We evaluate our business model using our risk assessment tools and governance models, and monitor and mitigate risks to our business strategy related to climate change.
+We evaluate our business model by applying our risk assessment tools and measuring alignment with our governance models, and we monitor and mitigate risks to our business strategy related to climate change.
 We also assess climate-related opportunities to create long-term value for our stakeholders.